microsoftarchive/semantic-logging/BVT/SLAB.Tests/Readme.txt

 2. Run SQL scripts, located at source/scripts.
 3. Build the SemanticLogging source code before building the BVT solution.

-Some tests are configured to wait for a fixed amount of time until events are written to the SqlDatabase and to the Windows Azure Table.
+Some tests are configured to wait for a fixed amount of time until events are written to the SqlDatabase and to the Azure Table.
 These tests may fail if the events are not written in time.

 Microsoft patterns & practices